PyLorentz/PyLorentz/Examples/data/data_readme.txt

-Data can be donwloaded at 10.5281/zenodo.13147847.
-Demos are written with file paths linked to this
+Data can be downloaded at https://zenodo.org/records/13147848 Demos are written with file paths linked to this location: PyLorentz/Examples/data
-location: PyLorentz/Examples/data